L1lith/Sandhands/README.md

 ## Update Logs

+#### Version 1.3.2 - Middleware!
+Sandhands now has middleware support, starting with express!

 #### Version 1.3.12 - Sanitize Method Fixed
 There was a reference error in the sanitize method causing it to fail completely.
 This has been fixed.